ElektraInitiative/libelektra/doc/decisions/transformations.md

 - notification plugins
 - plugins that do change tracking

-The problem, in general, can be described as: Which version of the KDB should be used for notifications/change tracking?
+The problem, in general, can be described as: Which phase of the KDB should be used for notifications/change tracking?

 ### Observed problems with changing key names